 - Sundaram Smart NIFTY 100 Equal Weight Fund – (Tracks Nifty 100 equal-weighted index)

-Note – You can also check the listing of index funds on NSE site (link).
+Note – You can also check the listing of index funds on the NSE site (link).

 To pick the right index funds, you first need to understand which indices are suitable for you.
 To know more about various indexes available these days, please check Different Nifty Indexes in India.